 - Second Rise:

-- The dough will need a second rise at room temperature, but you have a few choices on how to proceed: Do the second rise immediately, refrigerate the dough for 8-12 hours, or refrigerate for 2 hours, then freeze for baking another day.
+- The dough will need a second rise at room temperature, but you have a choice on how to proceed: Do the second rise immediately, refrigerate the dough for 8-12 hours and bake the next day.

 - Same Day Bake:

 - Cover the baking pan with a damp towel and let rest for 1 hour or more, depending on temperature.
 The dough will be puffy, but not fully risen, when ready.

 - Next-Day Bake:

 - Cover the dough with a damp towel, or lightly oiled plastic wrap, and let the rolls rest for about 30 minutes before chilling in the refrigerator overnight, up to 12 hours.
 Return the dough to room temperature before baking, about 1-2 hours.
 The dough will be puffy, but not fully risen, when ready.

 - Continue with the Bake step below

 - Combine the egg white with a splash (2 teaspoons) of water.
 Brush the tops of the dough for a shiny finish.